The Nod Book Club05 Feb 20263 MIN

 The Nod Book Club threw its first bookish party

-At Mumbai’s Arts Cafe, 50+ readers gathered to watch Kiran Desai discuss generational trauma, children’s books and what it means to be home with actor Sonam Kapoor
+At Mumbai’s Arts Cafe, 50-plus readers gathered to watch Kiran Desai and Sonam Kapoor discuss generational trauma, children’s books, and what it means to be home

 Image